People's Party of Canada: Formation

 Prior to his resignation from the Conservative Party, Bernier had begun reestablishing contact with individuals who had supported his 2017 Conservative leadership bid; they believed he had the necessary support to register a party with Elections Canada.
 Le Devoir reported that members of seven Conservative constituency associations defected to the party.
 A few days after announcing the party name, Libertarian Party of Canada leader Tim Moen, who had previously offered the leadership of that party to Bernier, stated that he was open to the idea of a merger with the People's Party.
 When asked by Global News, Bernier indicated he had no interest in a merger.
+In early September 2018, The Canadian Nationalist Party reached out to People's Party "to see if there would be any interest in possibly co-operating with the Canadian Nationalist Party."
+Bernier declined any further discussions with Patron.

 When asked about organizing by the party, he mentioned that he would use tools that did not exist in the past, such as the use of social media.

 Bernier planned to run candidates in all of Canada's 338 federal ridings in the 2019 Canadian federal election.
 The party's registration documents were officially submitted to Elections Canada on October 10, 2018.
 In addition, he stated that electoral district associations (EDA) would be in place by December 31, 2018, and that the EDAs would start focusing on finding candidates starting in January 2019.
 On November 1, 2018, the party revealed that it had over 30,000 "founding members".
 News outlets later revealed that one of the PPC's founding members was a former American white nationalist, and that two others had ties to anti-immigration groups.
 The former white nationalist was removed from the party on August 29, 2019, after his past came to light.
 A spokesperson for the party stated that his past didn't come up during the vetting process since he came from the United States.
 The two other members denied having racist views and the party later told Le Devoir that they did not have enough resources to vet them at the beginning of the PPC's formation.

-In November 2018, Minister of Democratic Institutions Karina Gould said that Bernier would qualify for debates hosted by the Leaders' Debates Commission if the party nominated candidates in 90 per cent of ridings.
+In November 2018, Minister of Democratic Institutions Karina Gould said that Bernier would qualify for debates hosted by the Leaders' Debates Commission if the party nominated candidates in 90% of ridings.
 The party held rallies in Vancouver, Calgary, Toronto, Ottawa–Gatineau, Winnipeg, Saskatoon, and Quebec City.
 In 2019, it held rallies in Hamilton, Saint John, and Halifax.
 On December 21, 2018, the party established EDAs in all 338 electoral districts.

 Registration

 The party received its eligibility status on November 11, 2018.
 It was registered by Elections Canada on January 19, 2019, after nominating candidates for by-elections in Outremont, York—Simcoe, and Burnaby South which were called for February 25, 2019, and Nanaimo—Ladysmith.
-In the February 25 by-elections, the party received 10.9 per cent of the vote in Burnaby South and 1.5 per cent in each of York—Simcoe and Outremont.
+In the February 25 by-elections, the party received 10.9% of the vote in Burnaby South and 1.5% in each of York—Simcoe and Outremont.